jtmoon79/super-speedy-syslog-searcher/.github/ISSUE_TEMPLATE/feature-request--datetime-format-.md

 Describe the software and operating systems from which the log snippet came e.g. "_taken from foobar 4.1, Rocky Linux 5_".

+Report the the log file type according to [`file`](https://www.man7.org/linux/man-pages/man1/file.1.html) e.g. "_some.log: Unicode text, UTF-8 text_".
+The most important information here is the encoding.
+On Windows, use GNU Win32 [`file.exe`](https://gnuwin32.sourceforge.net/packages/file.htm)

 ### Issue title

 Title the Issue "_support for datetime format_" and then the log file name. e.g. "_support for datetime format from foobar.log_"

 ### Before Submitting